 Keep your drainage bulbs collapsed to create a mild suction.
 Record the time and amounts of drainage over a 24 hour period.
-It is very important to accurately record each individual drain output.

-Generally, drains will remain until individual daily drainage is 30 cc or less.
+Generally, drains will remain until the daily drainage is 30 cc or less.
 A sheet is provided to you for recording these amounts.
-It is very important to accurately record each drain output.